solrak29/ecba/Readme.md

 ```
 Resolved   Issued   Description
+20180507   20180425 Source callback should not require source object (right now you pass fb because of the design of fb).
+20180507   20180425 Do not require call back handlers to have fb object passed. (will also have to modify test).
-           20180507 Createing console message strategy to use as part of the messaging framework
+           20180507 Creating console message strategy to use as part of the messaging framework
 20180507   20180507 Retest facebook code with it's testin code; as it depended on the facebook object (I forget why).
 20180507   20180507 Fixed test code for facebook as sendMessage was renamed to sendMsg
            20180507 Add contant message types that can be used